parrt/msds689/projects/oohtable/oohtable.md

 As with a built-in dictionary from Python, converting something to string using `str(table)` or just `print(table)` should also work.
 That means you have to implement the `__str__` method to print out the key:value pairs.
 We also had a method that dumped out all the buckets for debugging purposes called `htable_buckets_str()`.
 Instead, we use `__repr__` with the class definition to print out a representation of that object.

+**You must support any object as key, not just strings and integers** like in MSDS692.
+Use the built in `hash(o)` function to get hashcodes for other kinds of objects.

 Here are all of the methods that you must implement in the class definition:

 <img src="images/oohtable-methods.png" width="220">